University of Bolton, Deane Road, Bolton. BL3 5AB

-The Diploma of Continuing Professional Development (DipCPD) in Teaching and Learning in Higher Education is a short course offered by the University of Bolton.
+The Diploma of Continuing Professional Development (DipCPD) in Introduction to Teaching and Learning in Higher Education is a short course offered by the University of Bolton.
 This bite-size programme is worth 20 credits at Level HE5 and focuses on essential knowledge and skills that could help get your teaching career underway.

 Award: